Warlord Era: Warlord profiles

-Few of the warlords had any sort of ideology.
+A few of the warlords had any sort of ideology.
 Yan Xishan, the "Model Governor" of Shanxi, professed a syncretic creed that merged elements of democracy, militarism, individualism, capitalism, socialism, communism, imperialism, universalism, anarchism, and Confucian paternalism into one.
 A friend described Yan as "a dark-skinned, mustached man of medium height who rarely laughed and maintained an attitude of great reserve; Yan never showed his inner feelings."
 He kept Shanxi on a different railroad gauge from the rest of China to make it difficult to invade his province, though that tactic also hindered the export of coal and iron, the main source of Shanxi's wealth.
 Feng Yuxiang, the "Christian General", promoted Methodism together with a vague sort of left-leaning Chinese nationalism, which led the Soviets to support him for a time.
-He banned alcohol, lived simply and wore the common uniform of an infantryman to show his concern for his men.
-Feng Yuxiang was a soldier since childhood and like Wu, was a graduate of Paoting.
+He banned alcohol, lived simply, and wore the common uniform of an infantryman to show his concern for his men.
+Feng Yuxiang was a soldier since childhood and, like Wu, was a graduate of Paoting.
 He was baptized by a YMCA leader in 1913; he was known as the "Christian General" as he encouraged his troops to pursue Christianity.
 He seized Beijing in 1924 and demonstrated how easily a major Chinese city could be overthrown.